mpopv/pmtds/README.md

 Make sure the number of arguments you pass through always equals the number of characters in the mixin name.

 The `property` argument is always required.

+### Q: Won't all these media queries inflate the size of the generated CSS?

+### A:

+Properly gzipping your files should negate code size inflation to negilible levels, but use a plugin like [PostCSS MQPacker](https://github.com/hail2u/node-css-mqpacker) to combine queries at compile time.
+This may cause problems if you're doing a lot of overwriting down the cascade -- pmtds works best with a low-specificity methodology like BEM or Atomic CSS.

 ## License